oldergod/RxDataBinding/README.md

 Development
 -----------

-The code is heavily based on [RxBinding](https://github.com/JakeWharton/RxBinding/), hence the many similarities.
+The code is heavily inspired on [RxBinding](https://github.com/JakeWharton/RxBinding/), hence the many similarities.

 Weak references should not be used.
 RxJava's subscription graph allows for proper garbage collections of reference-holding objects provided the caller unsubscribes.